 Once you lose the trust of your follower, you lose him forever.

 How often have people in the authoritative position made big claims/promises and then failed to fulfill them?

 The thing is:

 Don’t build fake trust.

 Do something that helps people, and you won’t even feel the need to create trust among people.

-An organization or a company can't grow unless the people working in it want it to grow.
+An organization or a company can’t grow unless its people want it to grow.

 Only when they believe in their leader…

 Only when they have faith in their leader… can you grow your organization fast.

 Lesson #6: Great leaders solve bigger problems.